 Sea Spaghetti is a prolific brown seaweed from the North Atlantic.
 The blades (seaweed leaves) look like long narrow whips in a shape reminiscent of noodles.
-Once reconstituted, the texture of Sea Spaghetti seaweed is that of ‘al dente’ pasta.
+Once rehydrated,, the texture of Sea Spaghetti seaweed is that of ‘al dente’ pasta.
 The colour may vary from dark brown, khaki to olive-green, depending on location, season and maturity of the plant.
-Sea Spaghetti is mostly sold dried in lengths which taste a bit like biltong.
+Sea Spaghetti is mostly sold dried in lengths and some say it tastes a bit like biltong.

 Our Sea Spaghetti is currently imported from Brittany in France and is tested for contaminants.

 Warnings – eating Sea Spaghetti seaweed

 Sea Spaghetti belongs to the brown seaweed group and therefore contains fairly high levels of iodine.
 Only a few strands per serving are necessary to meet iodine RDI.
 Please refer to the information on the label to determine appropriate intake